thbitzer/SmartTemperatureTower/README.md

 ## Usage:

-* Open a terminal window and change into the directory where the repo was downloaded.
+* Open a terminal window and change into the directory where the release package or repo was downloaded.
 * Execute:
   `python SmartTemperatureTower.py -s 190 -e 240 -t 5`

 If all goes well, a file named "CalibrationTower-190-240-5.gcode" will be created.
 It can be uploaded to your 3D-printer.

-If you wish to list your PruseSlicer profiles to use them in the init file, please issue the following command:
+If you wish to list your PruseSlicer profiles to use them in the init file, please issue one of the following commands:
 ```
 python SmartTemperatureTower.py -l printer
 python SmartTemperatureTower.py -l print